coboulderer/AlgorithmPlayground/README.md

 # AlgorithmPlayground
-Scratch space and playground to go along with Coursera courses
+Scratch space and playground to go along with various algorithm courses, theory, and tinkering